 Make sure you stay well hydrated.
 Drink lots of water!
 Your veins will be easier to find.

 What is Cholesterol?

-Cholesterol is a naturally occurring fat in the body.
+Cholesterol is a waxy fat like substance found in every cell in the body.
 It is produced by the liver and is an important part of normal body functions.

 - Cholesterol is used to build cell membranes.